ye-lin-aung/maker-today/content/blog/004-sans-holiday-hack-challenge-2017.md

 The following post outlines the technical steps taken to complete the SANS Holiday Hack Challenge 2017.

-Full Post will go live after the report submission deadline on 10th of January 2018.
+A copy of the PDF of this post is available [HERE](/misc/2017/12/nathan-glover-sans-hhc2017.pdf)

 ## North Pole and Beyond Story
 ---